Lawyer: Trump offers DNA to compare with accuser's dress - ExBulletin

 Lawyer: Trump offers DNA to compare with accuser’s dress

-NEW YORK (AP) Former President Donald Trump is ready to provide a DNA sample to compare to the stains on the dress of a woman who accused him of rape, but only under certain conditions, his lawyer said on Friday.
+NEW YORK (AP) Former President Donald Trump is willing to provide a DNA sample to compare to the stains on the dress of a woman who accused him of rape, but only under certain conditions, his attorney said Friday. .

 Attorney Joseph Tacopina told a Manhattan federal court judge in a letter that Trump would turn over the sample as long as lawyers for his accuser, columnist E. Jean Carroll, first provide the missing pages of a report DNA on the dress.